IBICO74/Meshtastic-python-script/README.md

-# Meshtastic Pi meshtastic node configuration scripts
+# Meshtastic node configuration scripts

 This repository contains shell scripts designed to administer Meshtastic nodes operating as a gateway in conjunction with a Raspberry Pi (or Orange Pi).
 The scripts primarily focus on retrieving and dumping configurations from Meshtastic nodes via either Wi-Fi (TCP/IP) or USB-serial connections.